-This is not easy if you are the super responsible type.
-Let go of the guilt that you should do what you've always done!
+If you are the super responsible type, this is challenging.
+Let go of the guilt that you should do what you've always done.
 If nothing changes, nothing changes right?

 Here are some tips for better self-care.

 When the holidays becomes ALL about giving, you end up feeling taken advantage of and frustrated.
-Honoring your wants makes the holidays a lot more fun!
+Honoring your wants makes the holidays more enjoyable!

 Years ago I wanted to host a friends Thanksgiving instead of being with family.
 I wanted to try something different.
 It took a willingness to let go of their reaction but I did it.
 And it was just what I needed at the time.
-I realized that I had the power to make a different choice.
+I had the power to make a different choice and so do you.

 Think about what you want this holiday season.
 Let yourself have it!

 Old hurts tend to surface around the holidays.
-Being with family can be stressful but there are ways to make it better,
+Being with family can be stressful but there are ways to handle it that work.

-Find a way to deal more effectively with resentments.
+Find a way to deal more effectively with old hurts and resentments.

-- If you need to clear things up, avoid blame and stick to the facts.
+If you need to clear things up, do it before the family gathering.

 Having an enjoyable holiday means taking care of yourself despite the craziness of the season.
-Make choices that reflect what you want isn't selfish, it's self-care.
-Want more help?
-Check out my webinar called Surviving the Holidays When a Loved One Is Addicted.
-You'll learn about codependency and how to enjoy the holidays no matter what you are dealing with.
+Making choices that reflect what you want isn't selfish, it's self-care.